OpenPegasus/OpenPegasusDocker/README.md

 images for:

 * Building an OpenPegasus build image ( the build image) in which an OpenPegasus wbem server run image can be built.
-This image is based on Ubuntu  with the Dockerfile, and Makefile to actually get OpenPegasus from the the github repository, build it, clean up the results and test the created OpenPegasus, and build a new image (OpenPegasusServer) that contains a runnable OpenPegasus executable with CIM repository, etc.
+This image is based on Ubuntu and the gcc toolset  with the Dockerfile, and Makefile to actually get OpenPegasus from the the github repository, build it, clean up the results and test the created OpenPegasus, and build a new image (OpenPegasusServer) that contains a runnable OpenPegasus executable with CIM repository, etc.
-* Building OpenPegasus in a container such that OpenPegasus WBEM server starts and runs when the Docker container is started from this image.
+* Building OpenPegasus in a container such that the OpenPegasus WBEM server starts and runs when the Docker container is started from this image.

 OpenPegasus is an implementation of DMTF's Storage Management Initiative (SMI)